|

 is because the attractive forces are a function of the potential

-- (a) as the chain length increases the
+- As the chain length increases the

-surface-surface contact must increase per molecule,
+surface–surface contact over which the intermolecular forces operate must increase per molecule.

 - For example in the series ...

-- (a) from methane ... ethane ...
+- From methane ... ethane ...

 propane ... petrol ... oils ... grease ... waxes etc. the